wovo/hwpy/servers/readme.md

 communicates over a serial interface with the server.

-Additionally, it is easier to swap one Arduino dwith peripheral hardware for anotrher one, than swapping the peripherals connected to a Raspberry Pi.
+Additionally, it is easier to swap one Arduino dwith peripheral hardware for another one, than swapping the peripherals connected to a Raspberry Pi.

 Protocol: